ianheggie/geocoder2/README.md

 * `result.country` - string
 * `result.country_code` - string

-If you're familiar with the results returned by the geocoding service you're using you can access even more data, but you'll need to be familiar with the particular `Geocoder::Result` object you're using and the structure of your geocoding service's responses.
+If you're familiar with the results returned by the geocoding service you're using you can access even more data, but you'll need to be familiar with the particular `Geocoder2::Result` object you're using and the structure of your geocoding service's responses.
 (See below for links to geocoding service documentation.)

 Geocoding Services
 ------------------

-By default Geocoder uses Google's geocoding API to fetch coordinates and street addresses (FreeGeoIP is the default for IP address info).
+By default Geocoder2 uses Google's geocoding API to fetch coordinates and street addresses (FreeGeoIP is the default for IP address info).
 However there are several other APIs supported, as well as a variety of settings.
 Please see the listing and comparison below for details on specific geocoding services (not all settings are supported by all services).
 Some common configuration options are:

-    # config/initializers/geocoder.rb
+    # config/initializers/geocoder2.rb
-    Geocoder.configure(
+    Geocoder2.configure(

       # geocoding service (see below for supported options):
       :lookup => :yandex,